 - Stores (or other venues) should designate at least one or two supervisors to be present throughout each major event.
 They must be equipped with cell phones, so they can immediately contact law enforcement authorities (as well as medical personnel and the local fire department) if various emergencies develop;

-- Clear signs must be posted indicating entrances, exits, restrooms and places to inquire about lost children;
+- Clear signs must be posted indicating entrances, exits, restrooms, and places to inquire about lost children;

 - Event officials must erect and secure appropriate barriers to control crowds.
 They must also keep back-up fencing and other similar materials on hand to help move people along in an orderly manner, as needed;

 - Communication plans must be created so that all employees can easily get in touch with others to request help or guidance as needed.
-It may help to authorize a second tier of workers to contact emergency workers if first responders don’t start arriving at the scene quickly enough after violent events or other major problems develop.
+It may help to authorize the second tier of workers to contact emergency workers if first responders don’t start arriving at the scene quickly enough after violent events or other major problems develop.

 - They must always try to fully respect and protect the First Amendment rights of citizens, including free speech and the right to assemble.
 In addition, law enforcement must be familiar with all other federal, state, and local laws that may govern their interactions with the public.
 All these topics must be carefully presented during appropriate training seminars to all officers before they’re deployed to potential problem areas;

 - All laws must be enforced in an equal and fair manner.
-No one group should be singled out for unfair treatment or have their personal safety or property rights ignored;
+No one group should be singled out for an unfair treatment or have their personal safety or property rights ignored;

 - The safety of all law enforcement officers must remain a critical factor when all crowd control problems begin to surface;